TaschnerMandlGroup/TaschnerMandlGroup.github.io/content/authors/giada-disconzi/_index.md

 #    url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Insert a short bio that is displayed in the user profile at the end of a post.
+bio: #Insert a short bio that is displayed in the user profile at the end of a post.

 interests:

 education:
-  courses:
+  #courses:
-    - course: Example course
+  #  - course: Example course
-      institution: University
+  #    institution: University
-      year: year
+  #    year: year

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons